influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.7/administration/managing-security.md

 ```sh
 export AUTH_DURATION=1h
 ```

 The duration uses the Go (golang) [time duration format](https://golang.org/pkg/time/#ParseDuration), so the largest time unit is `h` (hours).
 So to change it to 45 days, use:

 ```sh
 export AUTH_DURATION=1080h
 ```

-Additionally, for greater security, if you want to require re-authentication every time the browser is closed, set `AUTH_DURATION` to `0`.
+To require re-authentication every time the browser is closed, set `AUTH_DURATION` to `0`.
 This makes the cookie transient (aka "in-memory").

 ## Configuring TLS (Transport Layer Security) and HTTPS